I’ve set up this blog because I want to start a debate about gender bias in picture books.

 When I set up this blog, I’d anticipated that some people would object to some of the solutions I’d suggested for addressing the lack of gender balance among publishers, teachers, librarians and picture-book-buyers.
 I hadn’t anticipated that quite so many people would reject the premise that this lack of gender balance was an issue that was worth addressing.
 I think this is a partisan response and I suspect that those same people would react very differently if women rather than men were being underrepresented.

 Unless we’re prepared to recognise that gender balance ought to be as important to children’s literature as it is to areas such as science and engineering, we have little hope of closing the literacy gender gap.
 We have to start being proactive about engaging men in children’s literature in the same way that we are already proactive about engaging women in science and engineering.
-Sitting back and claiming that 'we have to accept thatthey’re just not as interested as the other sex are' is no excuse.
+Sitting back and claiming that 'we have to accept that they’re just not as interested as the other sex are' is no excuse.
 We have to go out of our way to get them interested!

 Here is James Daunt's response to the open letter I sent earlier this week regarding gender balancing the Waterstones Children's Book Prize.